slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

 "Digital transformation is driven by Democratization", that is giving everyone rapid access to resources.

 With SSO(Single Sign on Policy) all services are available instantly,
-* EAM - provides IT map for all software and helps navigate faster to Digital Transformation
-* VSM (Value Stream Management )-
-* SMP (Saas Management Platform) - Provides bird-eye view of Annual and Monthly costs, Which Services are up for renewal and which services cost the most

 Easter Egg - my fellow new joinee, found out that we dont depend on vendor locked-in tools .
 By utilising and contributing to open source tools we avoid vendor lock-in and help other companies to accelerate IT transformation